-Outlook
+2023 Outlook

-On January 12, 2021, the Company announced that the Board had approved a 2021 budget of \$5.6 million and endorsed the associated 2021 work program to advance the Livengood Gold Project.
-The key element of the 2021 work program is the completion of the PFS on the Livengood Gold Project that is planned for release in October 2021.
-The work program will also advance the baseline environmental data collection in critical areas of hydrology and waste rock geochemical characterization needed to support future permitting, as well as advance community engagement.
+On March 8, 2023, the Company announced that the Board had approved a 2023 budget of \$3.3 million and endorsed the associated 2023 work program to advance the Livengood Gold Project.
+The 2023 work program will advance the baseline environmental data collection in critical areas of hydrology and waste rock geochemical characterization needed to support future permitting, as well as advance community engagement.